Apply Visit Request Info

 Jared Fawley ’13

 Description of the Curriculum

 The J.D./M.B.A.
 Program leads to the awarding of two degrees.
-The J.D. degree is awarded by the College of Law and the M.B.A. degree is awarded by the College of Business.
+The J.D. degree is awarded by the College of Law and the M.B.A. degree is awarded by the College of Business and Innovation.

 The following College of Business courses qualify for credit toward the J.D. degree: